AdobeDocs/experience-manager-assets-essentials.en/help/introduction.md

 **Integration with other Adobe applications**

 Assets Essentials integrates with the supported Adobe solutions and provides an embedded experience from within the interfaces of these applications.
 It lets users easily access assets they need directly in their application.
-That way everyone works with the same, centrally managed assets in their familiar tools and applications.
+All users can work with the same, centrally managed assets in their familiar tools and applications.

 The embedded Assets Essentials experience is available for Creative Cloud for enterprise, Adobe Journey Optimizer, and Adobe Workfront applications.